Salary, Job Description, How To Become One, and Quiz

 What is the job like

-Best personality for this career
+Demand for this career is growing fast.

 You can read more about these career personality types here.

-People who are suitable for this job tends to like work activities that include practical, hands-on problems and solutions.
+People who are suitable for this job tend to like work activities that include practical, hands-on problems and solutions.
 They like working with plants, animals, and real-world materials like wood, tools, and machinery.
-Many of the careers require working outside, and do not involve a lot of paperwork or working closely with others.

 They also like following set procedures and routines.
 They like working with data and details more than with ideas.